 White Scar Caves was first explored in August 1923 by two amateur geologists, Christopher Long and J.H.
 Churchill, but there have been further discoveries since then, including "The Battlefield", one of the largest known cave chambers in Great Britain at 90 metres (300 ft) long.
 Originally accessed through a vertical boulder choke, an access tunnel has been cut to include it on the visitor trail.

-A drive through the dales near Ingleton, leaving Tiggy in a fairly busy car park.
+A lovely, long, drive through the dales near Ingleton, leaving Tiggy in a fairly busy car park.

 A reminder that the caves can flood.